2025 FIU Panthers football team

-The 2025 FIU Panthers football team represents Florida International University (FIU) as a member of Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
-The Panthers are led by Willie Simmons in his first year as the head coach.
-The Panthers play home games at Pitbull Stadium in Miami.
+The 2025 FIU Panthers football team represented Florida International University (FIU) as a member of Conference USA (CUSA) during the 2025 NCAA Division I FBS football season.
+The Panthers were led by Willie Simmons in his first year as the head coach.
+The Panthers played their home games at Pitbull Stadium in Miami.

+With a win over Jacksonville State on November 22, 2025, the Golden Panthers clinched bowl eligibility for the first time since 2019.
+The following week, with a win over Sam Houston, they also clinched their first winning season since 2018.